Sleep Regressions — What Are They, and When Will They End?

 3 Year Sleep Regression

-As children leave the toddler phase, some may experience a final sleep regression around age 3.
-As your 3 year old’s world gets bigger, fears and phobias can crop up and be especially upsetting at night.
+As children leave the toddler phase, some may experience a final sleep regression around three.
+As your 3-year-old’s world gets bigger, fears and phobias can crop up and be especially upsetting at night.
 Bad dreams, requests to check the closet and insisting that someone stay with them at bedtime are common at this age.
 Three is also the age when many families embark on potty training.
 The logistics of dropping diapers at night and the developmental leap it is for children to be aware of their need to use the bathroom can disrupt their sleep.
-Read more about the 3 year sleep regression, here.

 No matter what ages your baby or toddler experiences their sleep regressions, it takes a lot of work from you to get through it smoothly.
 You will need to support their body and brain while they discover whatever new skill or understanding of themselves and their world is keeping them awake.
 Read about the sleep regression for your child’s age to learn more strategies for surviving sleep regressions.
 And remember that this phase is temporary and a normal part of your baby growing up into a bigger, bolder, and older child!